davidsonfellipe/awesome-wpo/README.md

 * [Sitespeed.io](http://www.sitespeed.io/documentation/) - Sitespeed.io is an open source tool that will check your site against web performance best practice rules and use the Navigation Timing API to collect metrics.
 It will create XML & HTML output of the result.*

 ## Metrics Monitor - API

 * [WebPageTest API Wrapper for NodeJS](https://github.com/marcelduran/webpagetest-api) - WebPageTest API Wrapper is a NPM package that wraps WebPageTest API for NodeJS as a module and a command-line tool.

+## CDN

+* [jsDelivr](https://github.com/stoyan/jsdelivr) - Similar to Google Hosted Libraries, jsDelivr is an open source CDN that allows developers to host their own projects and anyone to link to our hosted files in their websites.

 ## Miscellaneous